We may earn money or products from the companies mentioned in this post. For more information please refer to Privacy and Disclosure Page.

 Witches go Hollywood

-Witch stories became part of the American vernacular.
+In the 1960’s when everyone else was going through cultural revolutions, so did witches.
 The Crucible play came out and Bewitched was super popular.
-This was a game changer and the town of Salem, who had held its head low in historical shame for years found a new sense of pride and commerce in celebrating witches in a sometimes campy and very commercial way.
+This was a game changer and the town of Salem, who had held its head low in historical shame for years found a new sense of pride and commerce in being celebrating witches in a sometimes campy very commercial way.

 Boil Boil Toil and Feminism

 Witches in American History wouldn’t be complete without acknowledgment of groups formed in the 1970s and later like Women’s International Terrorist Conspiracy from Hell, Women Interested in Toppling Consumer Holidays, and Women Inspired to Tell Their Collective History.
 These groups all have their own doctrines and agenda, many of them performing witchy publicity stunts.
-(Look at the acronyms…they all spell WITCH or WITCHES)

 Collectives and groups have popped up all over the place practicing Wiccan traditions as well.
 Some of these are formal groups and gatherings and some are not.
 There is even an American Council of Witches that came up with agreed upon Principles of Wiccan Belief.